programmeervid/slack-archive-visualizer/README.md

 ![2022-12-12 00_12_15-Index - Test Workspace Slack](https://user-images.githubusercontent.com/78315156/206935529-26da0e39-237e-4343-ad2b-527c61f9c7b7.png)

 Aside from that, I tried to keep the functionality as close as possible to that of Slack itself.
 A (probably incomplete) list of supported features:
--   threads
--   reactions (but not all emojis are supported)
 -   images
 -   shared files
 -   embedded YouTube videos